 Do you know your organization’s mission statement?
 Can you recite it word for word?
 Most would answer no to this question.
 But can you even summarize the general idea behind the mission statement?
 If the answer to this question is no, then what is the point of having a mission statement?

 A mission statement is a call to order within the corporate proving ground.
 It is a statement that initiates action, formulates direction, and maintains key core values for all within the organization to follow.
 This serves as a template and defines the action and purpose of the corporate structure.
 At the corporate inception, key personnel toil and labor to focus in on a single unifying statement that will inspire and guide all workers at all levels consistently.
 Because it is challenging to summarize within one statement, it usually ends up being several statements with bullet points and unending commas throughout.
-Customarily the mission statement is posted throughout the building and emphasized in new employee orientations.
+Customarily the mission statement is posted throughout each building and emphasized in new employee orientations.
 Why is it so important to have a mission statement if no one within the organization can tell you what it is or what it means?
 Since most agree that the mission statement is a “must have” for all organizations, shouldn’t every employee be able to at least know the basic gist behind their organization’s mission statement?
 Is it just ink on paper or is there more to it?

 Related Employee Surveys